Tuesday, December 17, 2013

 Vigan Heritage, Calle Crisologo

-It could have took us a very long travel to reach Vigan City but in return it gave us back more than we expected of.
-I am proud to have visited this place and will not forget an extra ordinary experience comparing it from other regions in the Philippines that I have been.
-Some people do not enjoy traveling because they only see places having no differences at all.
-Typically what you'll see traveling in the whole Philippine Islands are the views of the mountains, seas on the other side of the road and rice fields.
-Looking at that point view will really make you realize that there are no differences at all and you ended up thinking of wasting time and money going out and visiting other places.
-Pakner4lyf and I loves to travel.
-Whenever we visit new places we try to observe and search things that is not in our place and you'll get surprised that there really is a difference and we still appreciate the common things we share as we are connected as a Filipino.
+It could have taken us a very long journey to reach Vigan City, but in return, it gave us back more than we expected.
+I am proud to have visited this place and will not forget an extraordinary experience comparing it to other regions in the Philippines that I have been to.
+Some people do not enjoy traveling because they only see places that have no differences at all.
+Typically, what you'll see traveling in the whole Philippine Islands are the views of the mountains, seas on the other side of the road, and rice fields.
+Looking at that point of view will really make you realize that there are no differences at all, and you end up thinking of wasting time and money going out and visiting other places.
+Pakner4lyf and I love to travel.
+Whenever we visit new places, we try to observe and search for things that are not in our place, and you'll be surprised that there really is a difference, and we still appreciate the common things we share as we are connected as Filipinos.
 That's how we enjoy traveling and most of all at the end of our travel we go home with lots of ideas we learned from the new people we meet.

 From Homeschooling to ALS Journey